lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 		  take place while performing the synchronization.
 Upon boot up this activity is performed automatically if the WiFi AP credentials are provided.
 This function is enabled when the RP2040_W directive is enabled.
 		  While performing the time synchronization a text message is placed in the waterfall area indicating that.
 		* **Web based File System browser**.
-When tapped the firmware will enable the Web browser based file system console, it can be accessed as *http://rdx.local/edit* .
+This mode is enabled by simultaneously pressing UP+DOWN at boot up, The tool can be accessed as *http://rdx.local/edit* .
 No FT8 decoding activity will take place while the web server is active.
-Tapping the icon again will disable it and resume the FT8 decoding activity.
-This function is enabled when the RP2040_W and FSBROWSER directives are enabled.
+Reboot the transceiver to resume normal operation.
+The RP2040_W and FSBROWSER directives are enabled.
 		  While the browser is enabled a text message is placed in the waterfall area indicating that, no simultaneous FT8 operation can take place while the browser is active.
 		* **ADIF logging**.
-When tapped the firmware will generate an ADIF record for every QSO it is performed over the air, the resulting file is named **/RDX.adif** and can be retrieved using the Web based File System browser.
-Beware that the file system has very limited space resources and therefore no large files can be handled.
+When tapped the firmware will generate an ADIF record for every QSO it is performed over the air, the resulting file is named **/rdx.adif** and can be retrieved using the Web based File System browser.
+Beware that the file system has very limited space resources and therefore no large files can be handled (see below for further information).
 		* **FT8 QSO reset**.
 When tapped the firmware will reset the current QSO status back to idle, effectively cancelling it.

 ```